All B2000++ deformation analysis elements are designed for static

 radial direction.

-With the above definition the nodes move freely in the radial direction.
-Alternatively, the RBE elements can be specified such that the radial displacements of the slaves are fixed:
+With the above definition the nodes move freely in the radial

-The displacement field is compared for the two models in the following figure.
+The displacement field is compared for the two models in the following

-If a node-local coordinate system is defined on the node, and system
+If a node-local coordinate system is defined on the node, and systemlocal is specified, the spring translation or rotation is in that

 node-local coordinate system.